dergigi/dergigi.github.io/bitcoin/resources.md

 {% include books.html category='non-technical' %}

-Even though [Bitcoin Money][bitcoin-money] is a children's book, it is drives home the value proposition of Bitcoin in a succinct way, making it valuable for readers of all ages.
+Even though [Bitcoin Money][bitcoin-money] is a children's book, it drives home the value proposition of Bitcoin in a succinct way, making it valuable for readers of all ages.

 {% include books.html category='non-technical2' %}